URL:

 People Also Asked

-A: When using a table saw, we advise that you stand to the left of the sawblade.
-This way, you will be positioned away from the blade, and the fence will be between you and the direct line of the blade.
+When using a table saw, we advise that you stand to the side of the saw with the fence in between yourself and the direct line of the blade.

 • Wear protective goggles or a face shield to protect your eyes